tubex3/exercise1/README.md

 # exercise1
-The first homework to create the first repository on Github
+The first homework to create the first repository on Github.
+During this exercise two functions in "Krajina_Aufgabe1" are testet.
+The firts function calculates the biggest common divisor.
+The second one calculates two fractrures.

 Copyright [2020] [Toni Krajina]